-Schedule D is usually of less concern to investors.
+Schedule D is usually of less concern.
 It discloses, among other things, the parties who will receive any part of the title policy of premium.

 Role of the Earnest Money Contract

 The title company’s duties commence when it receives the executed sales contract and a check for earnest money.
 For residential transactions, Paragraph 6 of the TREC 1-4 contract entitled “Title Policy and Survey” applies.
 Although it is customary for the seller to pay for the title policy, this is not required, and paragraph 6 provides the opportunity to instead check the buyer as the paying party.
 The title company has 20 days to produce the commitment with an automatic 15 day extension if needed.

 Paragraph 6.D provides a blank for insertion of a time period during which the buyer may object to issues raised by the commitment.
 The period inserted in this blank is usually seven to ten days.
 If the buyer does not make timely objections, any such issues are waived.
 Despite the buyer’s waiver, however, the title company may insist that Schedule C items be cured before a title policy issues.
 It is, after all, the title company’s liability that is on the line.
 If the buyer raises timely objections, then the seller must cure them or the TREC contract terminates.